 - Tuition Fees

 Dawson’s programs cover a wide range of study areas, including environmental science, psychology, interior design, computer science technology, and radiation oncology.
-The college’s Awards Office provides students with a variety of scholarships, bursaries, and awards organized into two categories: Winter Semester Awards and Fall Semester Awards.
+The college’s Awards Office provides students with scholarships, bursaries, and awards organized into Winter Semester Awards and Fall Semester Awards.

 2. Concordia University